 Sardar Gopal Singh Chawala

 Sardar Gopal Singh Chawala was born in November 1976 at Hangu.
 He is emerging as young and energetic Sikh youth leader in Pakistan.
 A honest and enthusiastic individual who possesses good reputation in Sikh youth of Pakistan.

-Sardar Bishan Singh was born in 1964 at Kohat.
-He and his family are very active in bringing the Sikh Sangat of Pakistan on one plateform.
-His tenure as Pardhan PSGPC was clean from any corruption allegations.
+Sardar Partap Singh was born in 1977 at Peshawar.
+He and his family are very active in bringing the Sikh Sangat of Pakistan on one platform.
+His profession as a Doctor is clean from any allegations.
 He is very active social worker.
-He possesses appreciable following among Sikh Sangat of Khyber Pukhton Khawa and District Nankana Sahib.
+He possesses appreciable following among Sikh Sangat of Khyber Pukhton Khawa.